 What is required to get into Peru?

-Vaccine card or PCR test + Health declaration + Double mask on the plane + Passport with 6 months
+Complete vaccine card or PCR test + Health declaration + Passport with 6 months

 Does Peru require a vaccine or a test or both to get into the country?